 301. Location of cylinders, tanks and regulators

-(1) The location of cylinders, tanks and regulators must comply with AS/NZS 1596: 2002.
+(1) The location of cylinders, tanks and regulators must comply with any relevant requirements in AS/NZS 1596.

-(2) This clause applies in addition to clause J3.1 of AS 5601/AG 601 — 2002.
+(2) This clause applies in addition to any relevant requirements in AS 5601.

+[Clause 301 amended in Gazette 21 Apr 2006 p.
+1578.]

 302. Housings

 (1) Equipment other than a cylinder and its essential fittings must not be stored, placed, or allowed to remain, within a housing specifically provided for a cylinder.

-(2) This clause applies in addition to clauses 6.2.3.2 and 6.3.4.2 of AS 5601/AG 601 — 2002.
+(2) This clause applies in addition to any relevant requirements in AS 5601.

+[Clause 302 amended in Gazette 21 Apr 2006 p.
+1579.]

 303. Pressure relief valve outlets

 (1) The discharge point of the cylinder or tank safety valve must be positioned so that any gas discharged through the valve would be directed away from any building, structure, caravan, towing vehicle, marine craft or gas installation.